 - It can relieve osteoarthritis and may even help with ailments such as irritable bowel syndrome and carpel tunnel syndrome.

-- Some experts even agree that yoga can also help increase strength.
+- Some experts even agree that it can also help increase strength.

 Really, the list can go on and on with experts touting yoga health benefits ranging from increased immunity, circulation, improved gastrointestinal functions, core strength, memory and even social skills.